JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

 * AppLogSourceName - _The name of source within Application Logs_ - **Default:** Set to `IISLogCleaner`

 ## Limitations

-- Within this version
+### Within this version
--- it does not record the files it deletes
+- It does not outpu a record of the files it deletes
+- No Backup or Archiving Option(s)